Apress/absolute-beginners-guide-python/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

+## Video Resources
+We are developing some procedure demonstrations and tutorials for Python as described in the accompanying book [*The Absolute Beginner's Guide to Python Programming*].
+For more details see link https://www.elluminetpress.com/resources/python/

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.